U.S. Sues Operators Of Pirate Texas Station Known As 'Alex Jones Radio'

 In the Austin case, Pai noted, the station's operators were fined only after they ignored a warning to stop broadcasting illegally.

 The case began in 2013, when the FCC received a complaint about an illegal transmission on the 90.1 frequency in Austin.
-The FCC's enforcement agents used directional equipment to trace the source of the rogue signal to a 50-foot tower erected at a property owned by the Olenicks.
+The FCC's enforcement agents used directional equipment to trace the source of the rogue signal to a 50-foot tower erected at a property owned by the Olenick and Nadler-Olenick.
 The tower's antenna was wired to equipment in a utility or maintenance room, the agents said.

 They also "observed a vehicle bearing a bumper sticker reading "Liberty 90.1 FM" parked in front."
 The agents used county records to determine who owned the property.